BI & Analytics

 This works best for a boolean true/false or yes/no type split.
 One value of the dimension splitting the pie (in this case the False option) is coloured white (or the same as the background), and then a central circle is layered on top.

-This concept can be further expanded to visually reconnect the broken ends with a thin line, by adding another circle layer that is set to 0% opacity, but has a coloured border.
 The ‘colour’ of the dimension previously coloured white in the example above, now needs to use a transparent white colour instead (see here for further details on what this is and how to set it up).

 Using a thinner line to connect a broken donut chart in Tableau